 National Yorkshire Pudding Day is observed across the United States each year on October 13th.

 Not to be confused with a dessert, Yorkshire Pudding is a traditional English dish similar to a popover.
 The dish is made from a batter and usually served with roast meat and gravy.

-Cooks in the north of England devised a means of making use of the fat that dropped into the dripping pans.
+Cooks in the north of England devised a means of using the fat that dropped into the dripping pans.
 They created a batter pudding while the meat roasted in the oven.
 In 1737, one such cook published a recipe for “A Dripping Pudding” in The Whole Duty of a Woman.

 Make a good batter as for pancakes: put in a hot toss-pan over the fire with a bit of butter to fry the bottom a little then put the pan and butter under a shoulder of mutton, instead of a dripping-pan, keeping frequently shaking it by the handle and it will be light and savoury, and fit to take up when your mutton is enough; then turn it in a dish and serve it hot. ~ From The Whole Duty of a Woman.

 In 1747, Hannah Glasse published similar instructions in The Art of Cookery Made Plain and Easy.
 She named the recipe ‘Yorkshire Pudding.’
 Glasse received credit for re-inventing and renaming the original version of ‘A Dripping Pudding.”

 HOW TO OBSERVE YORKSHIRE PUDDING DAY